 HR became key to employee success.
 The integration of technology into human capital management systems became a necessity.
 This brief history lesson on the evolution of HR was to show you that the evolution of it was borne from the necessity to create efficient and sustainable human capital management systems.

 The evolution of HR was borne from the necessity to create efficient and sustainable human capital management systems.

 And to encourage the growth of businesses and job creations, these core systems need to be available to organisations of all scales.
 Since the emergence of the first client-server based Human Capital Management system in 1987, human capital software has been developing in full steam to find solutions to managing large and decentralised teams.
 But as popular and beneficial digitized HR management was, the HR functionality was still unavailable for most businesses because these systems were hosted on local devices that required expensive hardware.

 Why a human capital software comes at a huge expense?

 All that changed in the late 1990s when functionality shifted to cloud-based systems.
 This ensured better data security and made automation available to a wider roster of clients.
 One of the major breakthroughs to occur in the early 2000s was the shift from a one-size-fits-all human capital system, which was no longer an attractive buying point for clients, towards specialized systems that dealt with different arms of core businesses processes.
 The rest, is pretty much history.

-Despite the advances and additions to HCM systems, they still continue to deliver on core processes that every business needs.
+Despite the advances and additions to Human Capital Management system, they still continue to deliver on core processes that every business needs.
 At least, businesses that can afford it.
 The prices in the scenario presented earlier in the blog was based on prices collected from top ranking human capital software in the world; and if there is anything to say, it is that the big players don’t exactly have the best interests of businesses in mind.